mattyschell/cscl-subaddress-matched/README.md

 The New York City Citywide Street Centerline (CSCL) database "subaddress" table contains unit addresses associated with an address point.
 Emergency response systems, geocoders, and address validators use subaddresses.

-The New York City Dept. of City Planning periodically geocodes [Melissa](https://www.melissa.com/company/about) address data to CSCL address points.
-When Melissa addresses are not matched in the database humans slog through the data and make updates to addresses and subaddresses.
+The New York City Dept. of City Planning periodically geocodes third party address data to CSCL address points.
+When addresses are not matched in the database humans slog through the data and make updates to addresses and subaddresses.

-When Melissa addresses do match CSCL database addresses we perform a bulk update of CSCL subaddresses using the Melissa unit addresses.
-For one matched address, a Melissa unit address may:
+When addresses do match CSCL database addresses we perform a bulk update of CSCL subaddresses using the third party unit addresses.
+For one matched address, a third party unit address may:

 * Match an existing CSCL subaddress record.
 Keep these CSCL subaddresses.
 * Not match an existing CSCL subaddress record.
 Add these subaddresses.

-Any remaining existing CSCL subaddresses that did not match Melissa subaddresses for the address should be deleted.
+Any remaining existing CSCL subaddresses that did not match third party subaddresses for the address should be deleted.

 ## 1. Load the cscl.subaddress table into a database schema